deja-vu-platform/deja-vu/README.md

 You can install and build all packages in this repo using `node install-all.js`.

 To run a sample do `npm start`.
-You also need to start the mongo daemon before running any cliché, to do so run `mongod`.
 To check the running app visit `http://localhost:3000`